JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **7996 days**.

-And here is a just a random fact -  **If the population of China walked past you in single file, the line would never end because of the rate of reproduction**.
+And here is a just a random fact -  **Pepsi originally contained pepsin, (the same stuff in pepcid AC) thus the name**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)